kevincjackson/Notes/powershell.md

 $x # 42
 ```

-For braces, do NOT create scope - they use global scope.
+`for` braces, do NOT create scope - they use global scope.
 ```pwsh
 foreach ($i in 1,2,3) {
    Write-Host $i